Madhav-Gohel/summerinternship2024_D23IT165/README.md

 - **Established:** Founded in 2012, with a rich history of innovation and growth.
 - **Mission:** Dedicated to be client-centric, technology-driven, adaptive, innovative and creative in  approach for attaining excellence and promoting profitability for clients and ourselves by delivering best IT solutions and its successful implementation

-This company provided a supportive and resource-rich environment, allowing me to gain practical experience and knowledge during my 4-week internship in data mining and web scraping.
+This company provided a supportive and resource-rich environment, allowing me to gain practical experience and knowledge during my 5-week internship in data exploration and web scraping.

  ### In this page all day to day progress is mentioned